-We have a 'wide open door' policy and extremely positive links with the CO, and Major Belam who is 2IC @ Albemarle Barracks and a member of our Governing Body.
-This ensures that we are updated regularly and can be as flexible as possible, particularly for parents who are posted oversees.
+We have a 'wide open door' policy and extremely positive links with the CO, and Major Squires who is 2IC @ Albemarle Barracks and a member of our Governing Body.
+This ensures that we are updated regularly and can be as flexible as possible, particularly for parents who are posted overseas.
 'Authorised Holiday Leave' is always granted when families are reunited.

-The camp Padre Nathan King is a wonderful friend and supporter of our school, and regularly calls in to visit, catching up with the children and staff, and to lead whole school assemblies.
+The camp Padre is a wonderful friend and supporter of our school, and regularly calls in to visit, catching up with the children and staff, and to lead whole school assemblies.

 The importance of the link between 'home and school' cannot be underestimated, and at Stamfordham Primary it is central to everything we do, every conversation we share, each milestone we celebrate.
 We very much look forward to working with you and your family.
 Why not come and see for yourself?
 You really have nothing to lose.